rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/about-the-workshop/Labsetup_mk.md

     ![](images/keylab-025.png " ")

+4. Click Session in the left navigation pane, then click Save in the Load, save or delete a stored session Step.

-4. Click **Yes** to bypass the Security Alert about the uncached key.
+5. Click **Yes** to bypass the Security Alert about the uncached key.

     ![](images/keylab-026.png " ")

-5. Connection successful.
+6. Connection successful.
 You are now securely connected to an OCI Cloud instance.

     ![](images/keylab-027.png " ")